State Tomography¶

 State tomography allows for analysis of the quantum state produced by a particular quantum process, through measurement of the density matrix of the state.

-This notebook demonstates utilisation of the StateTomography object, which enables automation of the process, requiring only an experiment function to be provided which can be used for collecting the data.
+This notebook demonstrates utilisation of the StateTomography object, which can be used for generating the required experiments and processing the created data.

 [1]: